SofianeB/B2SAFE-B2STAGE-Training/10-using-B2STAGE.md

 # Using B2STAGE, hands-on
 This section is divided into two parts.
 In the first part we explain how to install and configure the gridFTP tools to make a connection to an gridFTP-enabled iRODS server.
-The second part will take you through the commands how to work on an iRODS system with help of gridFTP and how to combine the gridFTP commands with the icommands to steer your data flow.
+The second part will take you through the commands how to work on an iRODS system by means of gridFTP and how to combine the gridFTP commands with the icommands to steer your data flow.

 ## Setup a gridFTP client
+If you are working on one of the provisioned user interface machines, please skip this section.

 ### Prerequisites
 - Ubuntu 14.04
 - Installation of the [icommands](http://irods.org/download/)